oracle-quickstart/oke-flink/README.md

 ## Getting started with Apache Flink Operator

-Get more details with the official [Apache Flink operator documentation](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/try-flink-kubernetes-operator/quick-start/)

-Once the Operator is deployed in the cluster, there are tow possible modes of operation:
+The Operator is deployed in the cluster, and offers two modes of operation:

+### Application Mode

-- Application Mode: in this mode flink job are deployed independently, creating a Job Manager and Task Manager(s) for each Job.
+In this mode flink job are deployed independently, creating a Job Manager and Task Manager(s) for each Job.
 It is the preferred way of using the operator if the Job code is packaged in a Docker image.
 In this mode, since a Job Manager is deployed per job, the UI access is also per job and one needs to connect to the specfic Job Manager REST service.

+### Session Mode

-- Session Mode: in session mode, a FlinkDeployment creates a JobManager (or more if High Availability is configured), and then FlinkSessionJob can be created that uses that Job Manager.
+In session mode, a FlinkDeployment creates a JobManager (or more if High Availability is configured), and then FlinkSessionJob can be created that uses that Job Manager.
 The advantage is that the UI is accessible in one place, however Job code needs to be staged on a remote location (like an Object Storage bucket).
 On OCI, the code can be stored on storage bucket and made accessible through a Pre-authenticated Request, or S3 compatibility file system needs to have been configured as a plugin to reference the jar (the difference between the two is in the way to control access)

 The demo job referenced in the docs uses Application Mode.